HannahCalich/PhysMove/cran-comments.md

 There were three NOTES:

-- The installed package size is ~9.6 MB.
-The size of the 'doc' directory is primarily due to vignette figures included to demonstrate methodology and usage.
+- The installed package size is ~7.6 MB.
+Sub-directories of 1Mb or more include data (2.8Mb) and doc (4.5Mb).
+  These files are needed to support examples and vignettes.

 - The packages emln and infomapecology are listed in Suggests and are available via the Additional_repositories field.
 These packages are